top of page

 We bottom paint the transom bracket and nose cone of the Yamaha with Trilux 33.
 Do not use a copper based anti-fouling paint on the outboard.

-Aluminium and copper in an electrolyte such as salt-water will cause galvanic corrosion to occur.
-Seahawk Cukote on the fiberglass hull, Trilux 33 on the aluminum transom bracket and Yamaha F300 nose cone.
+Aluminum and copper in an electrolyte such as salt-water will cause galvanic corrosion to occur.
+I used Seahawk Cukote on the fiberglass hull, Trilux 33 on the aluminum transom bracket and Yamaha F300 nose cone.

 Lets go channel surfing - YouTube